joriws/nilan2homeassistant/README.md

 ![Working picture-element-card](https://github.com/joriws/nilan2homeassistant/blob/b7b414c79438eca80327e0e055e847442bf7b342/NilanEC%20example.png)

+## Enhancements / Todo

+- It would be nice to be able to combine modbus sensors into sensor attributes.
+Like hotwater bottom sensor would have attribute hotwater compressor setting when compressor can turn off.
+There could be a lot of combining of data.
+- Picture-element-card Climate - I could not make it work.
+- Other HA-based setting over modbus, like set fan speed by automation or requested temperature.

 ### Bugs

 There might be bugs on picture card or in modbus-package, please report or create pull requests.